 — Chip & Dan Heath

-When marketers rely on data-driven content marketing, in essence, they trust the analytic strategy to tell them what their content marketing campaigns should consist of.
-Again, we have data at the forefront, collected from specific audiences and providing the type of customer profile info that helps the set campaigns be at their best optimization.
-Data is the ingredient that helps with prioritizing what content you should be developing and ensure your efforts are optimized.
+When marketers rely on data-driven content marketing, they trust the analytic strategy to tell them what their content marketing campaigns should consist of.
+Again, we have data at the forefront, collected from specific audiences and providing the type of customer profile info that helps the set campaigns perform at their best.
+Data is the ingredient that helps with prioritizing what content you should be developing and ensuring your efforts are optimized.

 - Traffic: Measuring how many people you reach and what type of audience it is